mdeff/pygsp_tutorial_graphsip/README.md

 1. Install git with `conda install git`.
 1. Download this repository by running
    `git clone https://github.com/mdeff/pygsp_tutorials_graphsip`.
-1. Create an environment with the packages required for the course with `conda env create -f pygsp_tutorials_graphsip/environment.yml`.
+1. Create an environment with `conda create pygsp_tutorials_graphsip`.
+   (you can also do this by launching Anaconda Navigator --> Environments --> Create)
+1. Within this environment, install Jupyter and the necessary toolboxes: at least numpy, scipy, matplotlib and pygsp.

 Every time you want to work, do the following: